- Add Tracks

 12.2.6.
 Record or cassette releases can have sequentially listed tracks, regardless of sides (e.g. A1, A2, B3, B4, C5, C6, D7, D8), but this should be clarified in the Release Notes.

 12.2.7.
-For side identification and program identification on multi-program cartridges such as 8-tracks, please use A, B etc in place of 1, 2, One, Two, Side One, Side Two etc, including variations in any language.
+For side identification, please use A, B etc in place of 1, 2, One, Two, Side One, Side Two etc, including variations in any language.
+This includes program identification on multi-program cartridges such as 8-tracks.

 12.2.8.
 Don't use redundant prefixes and suffixes, for example, prefixing "CD1" in front of a release that only contains one CD, prefixing with zero (embedded zeros such as CD1-01 are acceptable however), or prefixing / suffixing with punctuation.